williaml4292/sep-10-freedom-project/blog/entry06.md

 #### Debugging
 When working on my _Freedom Project_ and adding accordions to my files, I kept having to _copy and paste_ sections of the accordion, which caused me frequently _mess up my_ `divs` whenever I had to **add a line of code between them**, such as a `img` or a `h2`.
 This is a significant issue because whenever my `divs` were messed up, my **color scheme was ruined** due to elements suddenly appearing **outside** of the `background-color` when they're not supposed to.
-Sometimes, my content ended up looking werid whenever I _previewed_ it.
+Sometimes, my content ended up looking weird whenever I _previewed_ it.
 For example, if my `divs` were wrong, whenever I used the **bootstrap grid system**, my `columns` would sometimes be **outside** of the `row` and the grid would simply not work.
 This would make a ton of extra **white space**, which didn't look good.
 In order to debug this, I pulled [the bootstrap docs](https://getbootstrap.com/docs/5.3/components/accordion/) back up and looked at all the `divs` that the accordions used.
 Afterwards, I _experimented_ with the placement of the `divs` in my code until the **alignment started working** again.